chdir for DOS and Unix, w/C src

 Native language support:

-Chinese simplified, Dutch, English, Esperanto, Finnish, German, Spanish, Ukrainian, Vietnamese.
+Chinese simplified, Danish, Dutch, English, Esperanto, Finnish, German, Spanish, Ukrainian, Vietnamese.

 Unicode Level 3 support (all UCS characters including double width and combining characters).